jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - See something jump between trees overhead.
 - Totems with a huge wooden mask carved onto it with a picture of an ant.
   - Pan makes a Wisdom and notices that it is a warning/territory marker.
-  - Kawashi says it's the golem tribe, they will kidnap you in the night for slavery, just for the sake of it.
+  - Qawasha says it's the golem tribe, they will kidnap you in the night for slavery, just for the sake of it.
 Avoid them if you can.
 - Continue on down the river and heavy ran begins we decide to pull over and try to get out of the elements and capture some much needed H2O.
   - Cannot take a long rest with heavy rain.
 - Try to take canoes in further from the river for safety but can't find cover.
 Found an elevated rock formation to get us off the muddy jungle floor though